abetkin/declared/docs/index.md

         def in_english(owner):
             return Greeting(text='Hello, %s' % owner.name)

 If `DeclaredMeta` finds at least one mark declared in such way, it will not process marks.
-Instead it will add `.process_declared()` method to the owner class.
+Instead, it will add `.process_declared()` method to the owner class.
 Marks can be as lazy as you want: you will call `.process_declared()` yourself: